 Read More about Czechia’s Entry Requirements

 Starting June 5, 2021, fully vaccinated American tourists can enter Denmark for non-essential reasons.
 At least 14 days must have elapsed from the final dose.
 No tests or quarantines are required!

-Dominica is reopening for American on August 7, 2020
+Dominica reopened for Americans on August 7, 2020

 US residents will have to bring a negative PCR test no older than 72 hours before boarding, fill out an online questionnaire, and agree to a rapid test upon arrival.

 As of July 1st, 2020 U.S. tourists can travel to the Dominican Republic.

 In 2021 – The Dominican Republic does not require COVID-19 testing or quarantines.

 As of March 22, 2021, Americans can now travel to Ecuador WITHOUT quarantine, as long as they bring a negative PCR or antigen test, no older than 3 days.

 Proof of vaccination or proof of recovery allows passengers to skip the testing rule.